aleengaut/DataRankability/README.md

 # Data Rankability Index
 Method for measuring data rankability by dominance analysis in Python

-This is the official repository for the paper: Extended multi-criteria optimization and compromise solution: a new proposal for ranking based on non-dominance and rankability
+This is the official repository for the paper:

 Requirements for using the code:
   1-Numpy package